conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

 ```

 # Conclusion
 That concludes this worked example of self-service, do copy the example repos and start mapping your own team structure.
-We didn't everything today so do explore how to [grant permissions to other teams](/platform/reference/resource-reference/self-service/#application-instance-permissions) on your owned resources or [setting up teams within your Application](/platform/reference/resource-reference/self-service/#application-group).
+We didn't cover everything today so do explore how to [grant permissions to other teams](/platform/reference/resource-reference/self-service/#application-instance-permissions) on your owned resources or [setting up teams within your Application](/platform/reference/resource-reference/self-service/#application-group).
 To close down the resources from today exit the CLI container with `Ctrl + D` and run `docker compose down -v`.

 If you wish to discuss this further with one of our team then you can [book a demo](https://www.conduktor.io/contact/demo/?utm_source=github&utm_medium=webpage) with us from our website.